archan937/directiverecord/README.md

 and follow the README instructions.
 It is provided with a sample database and a Pry console in which you can play with `DirectiveRecord`.

+The README is also provided with several [straightforward examples](https://github.com/archan937/directiverecord-console#using-the-console).

 ### Testing

 Run the following command for testing: